IBM/i-oic-better-together-data-ai-assistants-finance/frontend/README.md

 ## Disclaimer
 * This is PoC quality code not meant to be deployed as-is in Production
-* Clearly it can be improved.
+* Clearly it can be improved

 ## PreRequisites

-Install Node.js v18 or higher
+Make sure you have Node.js v18 or higher installed

    ```bash
    # code tested with node v23.10.0